abaft/HackSoc/proposal/03-STRUCTURE.md

 ## Treasurer
 The Treasurer is _Benjamin Chalmers_.

-His role will be to be responsible for the bank accounts and all group transactions and will be the 2$\text{nd}$ point of contact for student activities and the rest of the LLU, assuming the role of the chair when he is unavailable.
+His role will be to be responsible for the bank accounts and all group transactions and will be the 2$\text{nd}$ point of contact for student activities and the rest of the LLU; assuming the role of the chair when he is unavailable.

 ## Secretary
 The Secretary will be _Diana Marin_

-Her role will be to arrange and minute committe meetings.
+Her role will be to arrange and minute committee meetings.
 She will also be responsible for the maintaining and keeping up-to date of members details.

 ## Social Secretary
 The Social Secretary will be _Aitor Baltasar Fernandez_.